 I put my favorite Martin Luther King Jr. quote on the front of my organizer just to remind me of what is really important.
 In the hustle and bustle of everyday life, it’s nice to have a reminder of what is really important.
-You can download this design for FREE from the Sulky Embroidery Club here.
+You can download this design for FREE here.

 4 coordinating fat quarters plus one 21″ x 14″ piece of fabric for backing – this will give you enough fabric for the holder including the binding and a little left over

 Sulky Fuse n Stitch™

 Sulky Soft ‘n Sheer Extra™

 Sulky 30 Wt.
 Cotton Thread in Coordinating color

 MLK Machine Embroidery Design – It’s free here

 Sulky 40 Wt.
 Rayon Thread in Coordinating colors for the machine embroidery design

 Sulky Tear-Easy™ for stitching out the embroidery design